 Fast forward 4 years and hundreds of tests later, I’ve got a new pair of machines that squashes those problems, and they’re badass.
 They’re my first non-DIY purifiers.
 Meet the Blast and the Blast Mini (or Ladakh and Ladakh Mini in India!).

 OK, OK, the Blasts are pretty basic.
 It’s a metal box with a fan and a super fat HEPA filter inside.
 That’s not some kind of technological marvel.
 All purifiers are boxes with a fan and a filter inside, but the Blasts have a bigger fan and a much bigger HEPA.
 That means:

-The Blast Mini puts out as much clean air as about 4 Blueair’s—or as much as 2.2 IQ Air’s:
+The Blast Mini puts out as much clean air as about 2.2 Blueair’s or IQAir’s.

 But with that much air coming out, it’s gotta be noisy, right?
 This bad boy is actually quieter than a Blueair or IQ Air.